Gothic (film): Box office

-Gothic premiered at the 30th London Film Festival on 30 November 1986.
+Gothic premiered at the 30th BFI London Film Festival on 30 November 1986.

 It received a limited theatrical release in the United States on 10 April 1987, grossing $32,061 on its opening weekend; it went on to gross a total of $916,172.

 However, according to Dan Ireland, who later worked with Russell, the film was a financial success on video.
 Vestron, the company who distributed the film on video, signed Russell to a three-picture contract which ensured him financing for the rest of the decade.
 Russell said the film gave his career a "second wind" after he thought "he had had it."

 Critical reception

-On Rotten Tomatoes, the film holds an approval rating of 50% based on 15 reviews, with a weighted average rating of 5.8/10.
+On Rotten Tomatoes, the film holds an approval rating of 60% based on 15 reviews, with a weighted average rating of 6.0/10.

 For the film's U.S. release, Vincent Canby of The New York Times wrote that the film "isn't always coherent, but it's as ghoulishly funny and frenzied as a carnival ride through The Marquis de Sade's Tunnel of Love," adding: "Don't go to Gothic expecting to be elevated.
 This is no reverie.
 It's a series of gaudy shock effects, an anthology of horror-film mannerisms that looks like a 60's LSD trip.
 If Gothic says anything about Byron, Shelley and their friends, it's just that anyone who trusted them with a summer rental had to be out of his mind."
-Desson Howe from the Washington Post wrote, "Beyond the carnalia...
+Desson Howe from The Washington Post wrote, "Beyond the carnalia...
 Gothic happens to be strikingly shot, the special effects inspired, albeit gruesome.
 Although he slops his signature blood 'n' cleavage across the screen, Russell makes it slick, with dynamic cutting, vivid lighting and framing.
 Who knows, you might spot a little humor in this hyperbolic lunacy.
 On the other hand, after a cinematic orgy like this, you might long for 15 minutes with an evangelist."
 Author and film critic Leonard Maltin awarded the film 2/4 stars, writing, "Too weird for some, too highbrow for many horror fans, but full of Russel's hallucinatory visuals."